 City's Response: The City will establish procedures and controls to ensure capital assets are properly recorded in the general ledger and that equipment items are easily identified and tracked in the Fixed Asset Module.

 Section III - Federal Award Findings and Questioned Costs

 No findings in the current year.

-CITY OF TUSKEGEE, ALABAMA SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS insufficient to ensure that activity between the City's funds were accurately recorded during the year.
+CITY OF TUSKEGEE, ALABAMA SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS For the year ended September 30, 2021 track its capital assets.